There are only around 3 percent of wetlands remaining in the Wellington Region.

 Whaitua

-We established committees of locals, iwi, local authority and Greater Wellington representatives.
-Each committee develops a Whaitua implementation Programme (WIP) with their communities.
+To develop more localised resource management approaches, we have established committees of locals, iwi, local authority and Greater Wellington representatives.
+Each committee has, or is in the process of developing a Whaitua implementation Programme (WIP) with their communities.

-WIPs aim to improve the water quality in our region in a way that incorporates mana whenua and community values and interests in freshwater.
-The WIPs will be incorporated into our PNRP.
+WIPs aim to improve freshwater ecosystems in our region in a way that incorporates mana whenua and community values and interests in freshwater.
+The WIPs will be incorporated into our NRP.
 Find out more about Whaitua.

 Get in touch